-Travis Filar is entering his third season with Chattanooga after being named the program's sixth head coach on Feb.
+Travis Filar is entering his fifth season with Chattanooga after being named the program's sixth head coach on Feb.
 17, 2011.

-In just his second year at the helm, Filar led the Mocs to their first Southern Conference Tournament appearance in four seasons and posted a fifth-best win improvement among 330 NCAA Division I volleyball programs in 2012.
+In 2012, Filar directed the Mocs to their first Southern Conference Tournament appearance in four seasons and posted a fifth-best win improvement among 330 NCAA Division I volleyball programs in 2012.

 As a member of the Tar Heel staff, he primarily worked with the middle blockers, liberos, defensive specialists and coordinated the team's defensive and blocking systems.
 He coached three American Volleyball Coaches Association (AVCA) All-Americans in middle blocker Heather Brooks and liberos Brianna Eskola and Kaylie Gibson.

 Eskola finished her career as the all-time digs leader in the Atlantic Coast Conference (ACC), while Gibson was named the 2010 ACC Defensive Player of the Year.
 Three of the middle blockers he coached at Carolina are currently playing professionally in Europe.

 The Davidson, N.C, native also coached six AVCA All-East Region players and seven All-ACC performers over his career at UNC.
 The Tar Heels led the ACC in digs per set for the third-consecutive season in 2010, finishing the season No. 9 in the nation in that category.